Sky marginalization in black hole spectroscopy and tests of the area theorem: Acknowledgements

 \section{Acknowledgements}

 A.C. was supported by funds from the Massachusetts Space Grant Consortium.
-C.C. acknowledges support from NSF award PHY-2309356.
+C.C. acknowledges support from NSF Grant No.~PHY-2309356.
 All computations were performed on Unity, a collaborative, multi-institutional high-performance computing cluster managed by UMass Amherst Research Computing and Data.

-This research has made use of data or software obtained from the Gravitational Wave Open Science Center (gwosc.org), a service of the LIGO Scientific Collaboration, the Virgo Collaboration, and KAGRA.
-This material is based upon work supported by NSF's LIGO Laboratory which is a major facility fully funded by the National Science Foundation, as well as the Science and Technology Facilities Council (STFC) of the United Kingdom, the Max-Planck-Society (MPS), and the State of Niedersachsen/Germany for support of the construction of Advanced LIGO and construction and operation of the GEO600 detector.
+This research has made use of data or software obtained from the Gravitational Wave Open Science Center (\footnote{\href{gwosc.org}{gwosc.org}}), a service of the LIGO Scientific Collaboration, the Virgo Collaboration, and KAGRA.
+This material is based upon work supported by NSF's LIGO Laboratory which is a major facility fully funded by the National Science Foundation, as well as the Science and Technology Facilities Council (STFC) of the United Kingdom, the Max-Planck Society (MPS), and the State of Niedersachsen/Germany for support of the construction of Advanced LIGO and construction and operation of the GEO600 detector.
 Additional support for Advanced LIGO was provided by the Australian Research Council.
 Virgo is funded, through the European Gravitational Observatory (EGO), by the French Centre National de Recherche Scientifique (CNRS), the Italian Istituto Nazionale di Fisica Nucleare (INFN) and the Dutch Nikhef, with contributions by institutions from Belgium, Germany, Greece, Hungary, Ireland, Japan, Monaco, Poland, Portugal, Spain.
 KAGRA is supported by Ministry of Education, Culture, Sports, Science and Technology (MEXT), Japan Society for the Promotion of Science (JSPS) in Japan; National Research Foundation (NRF) and Ministry of Science and ICT (MSIT) in Korea; Academia Sinica (AS) and National Science and Technology Council (NSTC) in Taiwan.

-\section{Likelihood Function Derivation}
+\section{LIKELIHOOD FUNCTION DERIVATION}

-To calculate the posterior from Bayes' theorem (Eq.~1), one requires a model for both the signal $h$ and the noise $n$.
+To calculate the posterior from Bayes' theorem [Eq.~\eqref{eqn:bayes_thrm}], one requires a model for both the signal $h$ and the noise $n$.
 While $h$ can be determined from the linearized EFE wave solution, $n$ requires more statistical considerations.